RhetTbull/textinator/README.md

 - create a virtual environment and activate it
 - python3 -m pip install -r requirements.txt
 - python3 setup.py py2app
-- Copy dist/chargemon.app to /Applications
+- Copy dist/Textinator.app to /Applications

+## Inspiration

+I heard [mikeckennedy](https://github.com/mikeckennedy) mention [Text Sniper](https://textsniper.app/) on [Python Bytes](https://pythonbytes.fm/) podcast [#284](https://pythonbytes.fm/episodes/show/284/spicy-git-for-engineers) and thought "That's neat!
+I bet I could make a clone in Python!" and here it is.
+You should listen to Python Bytes if you don't already and you should go buy Text Sniper!

 ## Notes

-Doesn't work with python 3.10 as [rumps](https://github.com/jaredks/rumps) is currently not compatible with 3.10.
+* Doesn't work with python 3.10 as [rumps](https://github.com/jaredks/rumps) is currently not compatible with 3.10.

-If building with [pyenv](https://github.com/pyenv/pyenv) installed python, you'll need to build the python with framework support:
+* If building with [pyenv](https://github.com/pyenv/pyenv) installed python, you'll need to build the python with framework support:

-`env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install -v 3.9.11`
+    * `env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install -v 3.9.11`

-## Credits

-Inspired by this [tweet](https://twitter.com/mathsppblog/status/1462706686058246151) by [@mathsppblog](https://twitter.com/mathsppblog).

 ## License

 MIT License

-# See Also
+## See Also

-[iBatteryStats](https://github.com/saket13/iBatteryStats) - a similar idea with many more features
+[Text Sniper](https://textsniper.app/) - You should buy this!